gassema23/ratt/README.md

 4. Run database migrations with `php artisan migrate`
 5. Serve the application with `php artisan serve`

-## Contributing

-Information on how others can contribute to your project, such as:

-- How to submit bug reports or feature requests
-- Guidelines for pull requests
-- Code of conduct

 ## License

-Information on the license:

 - [MIT license](https://opensource.org/licenses/MIT).